EncoreTechnologies/blog/content/blog/2020/05/chatops_vmware_host_log_collection.md

 There are a few things I find very cool about Chatops:
 - It allows administrators who don't understand code to leverage automation others have written
 - It enables us to do certain tasks from wherever we might be, on whatever device we have available.
-Ever wish you could upload vmware logs from your cell phone after getting that email from support when you are out of the office?
+Ever wish you could upload VMWare logs from your cell phone after getting that email from support when you are out of the office?
 - It can be a huge time saver!
 No need to get on your laptop so you can 2FA into an environment.
 You'd spend 10 minutes logging in to do a 5 minute job.

 ## Background

-Anyone who has ran a VMware environment for some time knows that the first thing VMware support will ask when you open a case is to upload a log bundle to them.
-Depending on the nature of the case you might need to extract log bundles from *ALL* of the hosts, in other cases you might need to extract a log bundle from the same host multiple times after a specific event has occured.
+Anyone who has ran a VMWare environment for some time knows that the first thing VMWare support will ask when you open a case is to upload a log bundle to them.
+Depending on the nature of the case you might need to extract log bundles from *ALL* of the hosts, in other cases you might need to extract a log bundle from the same host multiple times after a specific event has occurred.

 To collect a log bundle usually means:
 - Hopping into the jumpbox for the specific environment
 - Logging into the host(s) via SSH or logging into the vCenter console to generate the bundle
-- Uploading that bundle from your download location up to VMware support.
+- Uploading that bundle from your download location up to VMWare support.

 Not too challenging but definitely time consuming - and definitely something we can help automate!

 ## Overview of Chatops Action

-From a chatbops perspective this is what the action looks like:
+From a chatops perspective this is what the action looks like:

 ![help](/img/2020/05/slack_help_command.png)

-Example of a run where I collect a log bundle from my-vmware-host.fqdn.tld and upload it to case #12345678901:
+Example of a run where I collect a log bundle from my-VMWare-host.fqdn.tld and upload it to case #12345678901:

 ![help](/img/2020/05/logupload_full.png)

-You might find it interesting that Dot Matrix (stackstorm) immediately queued my action when I called it, and it took about ~6 minutes for it to complete.
+You might find it interesting that Dot Matrix (Stackstorm) immediately queued my action when I called it, and it took about ~6 minutes for it to complete.
 You can see the timestamp of `05-06-2020@15:20` in the log bundle name, the time at which it was initiated (3:20PM).
-Stackstorm took less than a minute to get from slack to the vmware host!
+Stackstorm took less than a minute to get from slack to the VMWare host!

 ## Chatops Tool Stack